RamblingWare/Rant-Database/README.md

 ## Usage

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 I plan to make a self-installing version once the main features are complete.
-Essentially, this is a database for the [Rant](https://github.com/oddoxorg/Rant) webapp.

 > Note: The Official CouchDB image is located [here](https://github.com/apache/couchdb-docker).
 If you're looking for that instead.